B612-Asteroid-Institute/quivr/README.md

     )

 # You can construct embedded fields from Arrow StructArrays, which you can get from
-# other Quiver tables using the to_structarray() method with zero copy.
+# other Quivr tables using the to_structarray() method with zero copy.
 orbits = AsteroidOrbit.from_pydict({
     "designation": np.array(["Ceres", "Pallas", "Vesta", "2023 DW"]),
     "mass": np.array([9.393e20, 2.06e21, 2.59e20, None]),